thewizardplusplus/go-html-selector/README.md

       - for definition as a code literal;
   - skipping empty tags (i.e. without attributes; optional);
 - representing a result:
+  - using the builder interface for building a result;
+  - built-in builders:
-  - grouping HTML attributes by their tags;
+    - with grouping HTML attributes by their tags;
 - optimizations:
   - of searching for the right one among filters;
   - of conversion from a byte slice to a string;